Video: How to Replace Windshield Wipers

 When you’re behind the wheel, nothing is more crucial than good visibility.
 But like most other drivers, I usually wait too long to replace my wipers.
 Wipers should be replaced every six months, especially if you park outside and you live in the desert or in other dusty conditions.

 Your windshield wiper assembly consists of three basic parts: the lower wiper arm that protrudes up from the cowl, the blade that attaches to the wiper arm and the rubber refill that wipes the glass.
 The thin rubber refill is the part that eventually breaks down from extreme weather conditions, dust and dirt.
-Most often you can just replace the wiper refill as we show here.
+Most often you can just replace the wiper refill as we show here in this how to change wiper blades article.

 However, the blade can also become weak and lose its tension against the glass or even bend slightly from ice and snow.
 If you have problems with chatter, or if the entire blade isn’t making contact with the windshield, replace the entire blade.
 Both jobs take only minute.
 It’s a good idea to replace the whole blade (sold with refills) every two years.